 Effects are certainly expressive and making the case that they are instruments in their own right would be a noble hill to die on.

-The tips in this article will encourage you to think of how effects get used in the creative process beyond just being tools that get used in the same way each time.
+Above all, my goal here is to encourage you to think of how effects get used in the creative process beyond just being “tools”.

 1. Build Familiarity With Effects